 Following the Australian Government’s response to the National Mental Health Commission’s review of programs and services in 2014, PHNs across Australia are leading reform initiatives in a number of key areas including the introduction of stepped care in mental health.

-- Access Health and Community, and its Connect4Health partners: Carrington Health and Link Health and Community, is delivering phase three.
+- Access Health and Community, and its Connect4Health partners: Carrington Health and Link Health and Community, are accepting referrals for consumers who live, work or study in the inner east of our catchment (local government areas of Manningham, Boroondara, Whitehorse and Monash.)

 - EMPHN Mental Health Stepped Care Model brochure (June 2018)